NanoViricides (NYSE:NNVC) Now Covered by Analysts at StockNews.com

-StockNews.com started coverage on shares of NanoViricides (NYSE:NNVC – Get Rating) in a research report sent to investors on Monday morning.
-The firm issued a sell rating on the stock.
+StockNews.com assumed coverage on shares of NanoViricides (NYSE:NNVC – Get Rating) in a research report sent to investors on Tuesday.
+The brokerage issued a sell rating on the stock.

 NanoViricides Company Profile (Get Rating)